AFMD/b40/README.md

 # b40
-for things related to our b40 system, like the dual wheel sample&mask changer
+For all things related to our b40 vacuum deposition system, like the dual wheel sample&mask changer etc.